If You Don’t Have A Winter Car Survival Kit, Now’s The Time!

 Other times, it’s because mother nature reared her ugly head.

-Typically, you won’t want to continually run your vehicle while you’re waiting out the weather which means you won’t be able to listen to the radio without risking draining the battery.
+Which means you won’t be able to listen to the radio without risking draining the battery.

 It’s always important to keep your “ear to the ground”, as they say, to stay updated on the weather.